 “We don’t see the world as it is, we see it as we are.” —Anaïs Nin

-I’ve said it before on this blog (in fact, the very last blog post) and I’m saying it again because I promise you that it’s true: you will live out what you believe (both consciously and subconsciously) about yourself, your chances, your situation, your place in the world, and on the list goes.
+I’ve said it before and I’m saying it again because I promise you that it’s true: you will live out what you believe (both consciously and subconsciously) about yourself, your chances, your situation, your place in the world, and on the list goes.
 The best way I’ve found to know what you really believe (or really want to believe) deep down where it matters most is to write your own creed.

 What is a creed?